 Best works with transaction-specific values or have set conversion values for the conversion types you’re optimizing for.

 Google Ads – Introduces Seasonality Adjustments for Smart Bidding

 August 28, 2019 – Google introduced seasonality adjustments for smart bidding.

 Smart Bidding strategies like Target CPA and Target ROAS use machine learning to automatically set bids at auction time to help improve the performance of your Google Ads campaigns.

 Though these strategies already take into consideration seasonality.
 Google knows there are key moments for businesses to anticipate significant shifts in conversion rate, like during sales or when a new product launches.

 To provide businesses more control in such rate situations, you can no apply seasonality adjusts for search and display marketing campaigns.
-Please see screenshot example.
+Please see the screenshot example.